MaartenGr/BERTopic/docs/getting_started/topicsovertime/topicsovertime.md

 they have been on Twitter.
 Due to the controversial nature of his tweets, we are going to be using all tweets by Donald Trump.

-First, we need to load in the data and do some very basic cleaning.
+First, we need to load the data and do some very basic cleaning.
 For example, I am not interested in his re-tweets for this use-case:

 ```python